dilawar/pkgr/README.md

 Create Linux packages RPM/DEB using docker.

-__This is still a work in progress.
-Its too early to write any documentation.
+__This is a work in progress.
+There is virtually no documentation.
-See the github action for some example use cases.__
+See github actions for some example use cases.__

 ## TODO